 The fascinating norther lights are electric currents that flow through the tops of the earths atmosphere.
 To see the northern lights you need to look to the northern horizon in a dark sky free from any cloud cover and away from all light polution - Wick is a great place to look for the dazzling auroral colours.

 Take time to discover the dramatic ruins of the 15th and 17th century castles of Sinclair and Girnigoe, 3 miles north of Wick.
 Enjoy a stunning cliff-top walk to the castles from the nearby fishing village of Staxigoe, stopping at the beautiful Sinclair Bay beach along the way, a popular spot for windsurfing and sand-yachting enthusiasts.
 Be sure to look out for the host of seabirds that call Caithness home; lucky visitors may get a glimpse of the area's resident puffins along the cliffs.
 The impressive and picturesque Castle of Mey - former home of the late Queen Mother - is another hugely popular day out and is located around 2 miles from Wick.
 It is a 5-star visitor attraction with a wealth of delights to discover: walk through the magnificent gardens, or enjoy the castle's animal centre, a firm favourite with children.

 Explore Wick's bustling harbour and look out for the world's shortest street - Ebenezer Place measures just 2 yards and 9 inches!
-The famous Old Pulteney whisky distillery is an unmissable treat for single-malt lovers, while golfers can play a round at the Royal Dornoch Championship course.
-With an abundance of natural beauty, craggy cliffs, archaeological treasures, unspoilt beaches and wild moorland to be explored around the town, Wick is a fantastic base from which to enjoy an unforgettable Highland holiday.
+The famous Old Pulteney Whisky Distillery is an unmissable treat for single-malt lovers, while golfers can play a round at the Royal Dornoch Championship Course.
+With an abundance of natural beauty, craggy cliffs, archaeological treasures, unspoilt beaches and wild moorland to be explored around the town, Wick is a fantastic base from which to enjoy an unforgettable Caithness holiday.